 - Books of the Black Patch, Hopkinsville-Christian County Public Library, 1101 Bethel Street

-- Meet the authors of two novels that explore this dynamic era in our history.
+- Meet authors that explore this dynamic era in our history.

-- Titles include Death in the Black Patch by Bruce Wilson and Nick and Viola by Laura Muntz Derr
+- Titles include Bruce Wilson’s novel Death in the Black Patch and a family/regional history Nick and Viola by Laura Muntz Derr

 - Purchase a book and get it signed by the author.